Aquilesorei/pyapu/docs/hooks.md

 # Hooks System

-Extend the pyapu processing pipeline without modifying core code.
+Extend the strutex processing pipeline without modifying core code.

 !!! note "New in v0.3.0"
 Hooks are powered by [pluggy](https://pluggy.readthedocs.io/), the same framework used by pytest.